-- Competitive advantage by understanding the drivers of risk; pricing through capital efficiency; quicker and more informed decision making; flexibility and responsiveness. - Honouring our commitments and promises to customers, in particular by ensuring that we manage our risk within the parameters of our risk appetite. - Embedding risk within the business through a sustained programme of managed cultural change, with the outcome that risk analysis and capital management are used in all key business decisions.
+- Competitive advantage by understanding the drivers of risk; pricing through capital efficiency; quicker and more informed decision making; flexibility and responsiveness; - Honouring its commitments and promises to customers, in particular by ensuring that it manages its risk within the parameters of its risk appetite; and - Embedding risk within the business through a sustained programme of managed cultural change, with the outcome that risk analysis and capital management are used in all key business decisions.

-Unum EEA's risk appetite is summarised in the company's Risk Appetite Statement which is reviewed and recommended to the Board for approval by the Risk Committee on an annual basis.
-The Risk Appetite Statement articulates the categories of risk and key tolerances that Unum EEA has consciously decided to accept in our day to day activities.
+Unum EEA's risk appetite is summarised in the Company's Risk Appetite Statement which is reviewed and recommended to the Board for approval by the Risk Committee on an annual basis.
+The Risk Appetite Statement articulates the categories of risk and key tolerances that Unum EEA has consciously decided to accept in its day to day activities.